Melba Phillips: McCarran Commission

-During the early Cold War, the Red Scare in the United States lead to widespread accusations of disloyalty.
-As part of this activity, Senator McCarran headed the Senate Internal Security Subcommittee which called Dr. Phillips to testify.
-Dr. Phillips worked not only with Robert Oppenheimer on nuclear physics and the Oppenheimer–Phillips process, but also worked with the Teacher's Union.
-When questioned about whether she was involved with the communist party, Phillips chose to neither confirm or deny, but to simply state that her lineage goes back just as far as any other American.
+During the early Cold War, the Red Scare in the United States led to widespread accusations of disloyalty.
+As part of this activity, Senator McCarran headed the Senate Internal Security Subcommittee which called Phillips to testify.
+Phillips worked not only with Robert Oppenheimer on nuclear physics and the Oppenheimer–Phillips process, but also worked with the Teachers' Union.
+When questioned about whether she was involved with the Communist party, Phillips chose to neither confirm or deny, but to simply state that her lineage goes back just as far as any other American.

-Some may wonder why she did not deny any involvement, especially when there has no evidence of collusion that has come to light since these investigations or her death.
-It is important to note that the McCarran Commission was not seen as respectable committee by all.
-Phillips was believed to hold the disposition that the committee's actions resembled those of the Witch Hunt referenced so often in times of panic.
-A woman of her accomplishments would not want attention from this committee to cast over her many achievements in science.
-However as pointed out before, college campuses seem to be hot spots for communist ideas.
-In 1948, the state of Washington launched an investigation on the University of Washington and was very displeased with its findings.
-Many of the professors admitted to being former communists and were fired because of it.
-This was believed to set an important precedent as it raises the question, is this the case at other universities?
-This rising tension between educational institutions and these investigative committees likely played a large part in Phillips's unwillingness to definitively state her ties.
-A denial and proper accordance to McCarran's trial would grant it respect and reason.
-A denial could also represent a back turn to her students and other teachers investigating ideas for how life should be managed.
-An admittance has very clear, bad implications but it would also require further investigation as there is no evidence of such ties.

 Later years

-After her retirement from the University of Chicago in 1972, Phillips continued teaching as a visiting professor at Stony Brook University (1972–75) and at the Graduate School of the University of Science and Technology of China, Chinese Academy of Science, in Beijing in 1980.
+After she retired from the University of Chicago in 1972, Phillips continued teaching as a visiting professor at Stony Brook University (1972–75) and at the graduate school of the University of Science and Technology of China, Chinese Academy of Sciences, in Beijing in 1980.

 In 1987 Brooklyn College publicly and personally apologized to Phillips for her dismissal from the College in 1952.

 Death and legacy

-Phillips died of coronary artery disease on November 8, 2004, at the age of ninety-seven, in a nursing home in Petersburg, Indiana.
+Phillips died of coronary artery disease on November 8, 2004, at the age of ninety-seven, at Amber Manor nursing home in Petersburg, Indiana.

 As a leading physics educator of her era, Phillips received numerous citations and awards for her contributions to science education.
-Phillips is especially noted for developing and implementing curriculum for teaching physics and co-authoring two textbooks in the 1950s for collegiate physics courses.
+Phillips is especially noted for developing and implementing a curriculum for teaching physics and co-authoring two textbooks in the 1950s for collegiate physics courses.
 She also wrote and edited works history of physics and the history of the American Association of Physics Teachers.